 About Sweet Potato Casserole

-I’m a sucker for holiday side dishes, and nothing says holidays and side dishes quite like sweet potato casserole.
+When it comes to winter festivities, nothing says holidays and side dishes quite like sweet potato casserole.

-To make the night before: follow the recipe instructions up until placing the sweet potato mixture into the baking dish.
+- Follow the recipe instructions up until placing the sweet potato mixture into the baking dish.
 For best results, hold off on adding the pecans, sugar, and marshmallows until you’re ready to bake.

 Can you freeze sweet potato casserole?